-Canon 1D versus Sony RX10 III
+Canon 1D vs Sony RX10 III

 The Canon EOS-1D and the Sony Cyber-shot DSC-RX10 III are two digital cameras that were announced, respectively, in September 2001 and March 2016.
 The 1D is a DSLR, while the RX10 III is a fixed lens compact.
 The cameras are based on an APS-H (1D) and an one-inch (RX10 III) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Sony provides 20 MP.
+The Canon has a resolution of 4.1 megapixels, whereas the Sony provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 III is considerably smaller (49 percent) than the Canon 1D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX10 III has a lens built in, whereas the 1D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1D and their specifications in the Canon EF Lens Catalog.